lnoir/gollama/README.md

 ![](static/screenshot_01.png)

+## Requirements
+- Running instance of Ollama (and at least one model)
+- Node.js 18.x

 ## Setup

 The examples below use NPM but, of course, replace with the equivalent for whichever package manager you're using.